theupdateframework/specification/tuf-spec.md

   : "keys"
   ::
-    lists the public keys to verify signatures of delegated targets roles.
+    A list of <a for="role">KEYID</a>'s identifying the public keys to verify signatures of delegated targets roles.
     Revocation and replacement of delegated targets roles keys is done by changing the keys in this field in the delegating role's metadata.

   : <dfn>ROLENAME</dfn>
   ::
-    the name of the delegated role.
+    A string giving the name of the delegated role.
 For example, "projects".

   : <dfn>TERMINATING</dfn>
   ::
-    a boolean indicating whether subsequent delegations should be considered.
+    A boolean indicating whether subsequent delegations should be considered.

     As explained in the [Diplomat
     paper](https://github.com/theupdateframework/tuf/blob/develop/docs/papers/protect-community-repositories-nsdi2016.pdf),